 Added MS text: “The Erosivity Index describes the erosive power of rainfall (Kinnell, 2013).”
 36. L247(last sentence) Isn't SSYEV 'normalized by watershed area' sSSYEV by your notation system?

-R1C36: Yes, that’s technically correct.
+R1C36: Yes, that’s correct.
 We kept the notation SSY to match with other literature, especially Duvert et al (2012), but wanted to explicitly point out to the reader that both SSY and the Q metrics are normalized by watershed area for the purpose of comparing the different sized watersheds.
 37. L254-273 Section 3.3: Please begin such sections with an overview of what was done in the first paragraph.
 In the first paragraph of this section you write broadly what was done, followed by motivation, followed by two of the approaches (Psum-SSYEV; Qmax-SSYEV), without ever introducing the third approach (SSYEV x PEVann/PEVmeas).
 Tell us upfront what your approaches were, and then report them in detail.

 R1C37: Done.